davewsmith/toydeploy/README.md

 Working through what it takes to use Ansible to deploy a Flask app to a VM, to a Pi, and to an EC2 instance.

 Why?
-Because I'm running in to the limits of using shell scripts, and want to get some experience with Ansible.
+Because scripting installs with bash scripts is tedious, and I want to get some more experience with Ansible.

 Follow the fun in [NOTES](NOTES.md).

-This isn't necessarily fit for anyone else's use, so use at your own risk.

 ## Preliminaries